Creating an Accessible Bathroom

 While you have your chair out from your chair squats, let’s add another lower body workout for seniors.
 Back leg raises are a great move to work the hamstrings and glutes and a similar movement is used in a lot of barre, yoga, and ballet classes.

 Age is just a number when it comes to moving your body.
 This year, ditch the excuses and try these workouts for seniors right in your own home.
-Build a complete workout routine to start 2022 off right.
+Build a complete workout routine to improve your activity.

 To help you relax after your exercising program, rejuvenate your body and relax your mind in a hot bath.
 A ComfortSeries bathtub can help your body recover.